 LA FINANCERecent and archived news stories on: Banks, Credit Unions, Mortgage Lending, SBA, Stocks/Bonds, Venture Capital, Wealth Management...

-The Los Angeles Business Journal’s index of largest local public companies fell for the week, with most of the biggest movers tied to quarterly earnings.
+The Los Angeles Business Journal’s index of largest local public companies closed higher for the week.

-The Los Angeles Business Journal’s index of largest local public companies fell for the week.
+The Los Angeles Business Journal’s index of largest local public companies closed up for the week.

-The Los Angeles Business Journal’s index of largest local public companies rose for the week, as the markets recovered from declines earlier in the week.
+The Los Angeles Business Journal’s index of largest local public companies closed lower for the week.

 In Friday trading, the Dow Jones industrial average fell 150 points, or 0.9 percent, to 15,699.
 The Nasdaq lost 19 points, or 0.5 percent, to 4,104.
 The S&P 500 dropped 12 points, or 0.7 percent, to 1,783.
 The LABJ Stock Index was down 2 points to 178.

 In Thursday trading, the Dow Jones industrial average rose 110 points, or 0.7 percent, to 15,849.
 The Nasdaq ticked up 72 points, or 1.8 percent, to 4,132.
 The S&P 500 climbed 20 points, or 1.1 percent, to 1,794.
 The LABJ Stock Index rose 3 points to 180.